Drorlotan/Rain-alert/README.md

-# Rain-alert-sms
+# Rain-alert
-Checking the forecast of my location and sending me sms if it suppose to rain
+Checking the forecast of my location and alerting if I should take an umbrella